Best Chilean Foods and Where to Find Them in Santiago, Chile

 Where: Daily-special boards in Ñuñoa and Providencia during summer.

-Santiago sits inland, but Chile’s coastline does the heavy lifting.
+Santiago is inland, but Chile’s coastline does the heavy lifting.

-• Caldillo de Congrio: Pablo Neruda wrote an ode to this eel soup—silky, briny, restorative.
+• Caldillo de Congrio: Pablo Neruda wrote an ode to this eel soup — silky, briny and restorative.

-• Paila Marina: Mixed shellfish stew; the ocean’s answer to a hangover.
+• Paila Marina: Mixed shellfish stew; the ocean’s answer to almost any situation.

 Where: Mercado Central (Puente Cal y Canto metro) and marisquerías in San Miguel.
-Go early and pick busy stalls.
+Go early and pick the busiest stalls.

 Amazing gelato to indulge your sweet tooth in Santiago, Chile